This roasted pumpkin seeds recipe turns the seeds from your carving pumpkin into a crisp, nutty fall snack with three flavorful seasoning options.

 ingredients for a roasted pumpkin seed recipe including a pumpkin, olive oil, kosher salt, cinnamon, sugar, za'atar, sumac, and Aleppo pepper.

-Ingredients to Make Roasted Pumpkin Seeds
+Ingredients for Roasted Pumpkin Seeds

 How to Roast Pumpkin Seeds